jeremykendall/php-domain-parser/README.md

 if ($retval) {
     //the local cache has been updated
 } else {
-    //the local cache has not been updated
+    //the local cache was not updated
 }
 ~~~